APPAM Strategic Plan, 2016 - 2020

 and, if you're interested in serving, please email Tara Sheehan

 and let her know.
 Committees meet by phone and the time commitment is minimal.
 Please note you must be a current APPAM member to serve on a committee.

 Thank you for taking the time to read the strategic plan.
 If you have any feedback about the goals and objectives laid out in the plan, please let us know.

 APPAM Strategic Plan, 2011 - 2015

 APPAM went through its first ever strategic planning process in 2011.
 That plan

 (and the longer, more detailed full committee report

 , helped guide the association through the last 4 years.
 During that time, APPAM has seen unprecedented growth in membership, in the size of the Fall Conference, in the number of submissions to its flagship journal and the number of activities and programs it offers to its members.

-The strategic planning committee was co-chaired by Maria Cancian, University of Wisconsin - Madison and Paul Decker, Mathematica Policy Research.
+The 2011 Strategic Planning Committee was co-chaired by Maria Cancian, University of Wisconsin - Madison and Paul Decker, Mathematica Policy Research.
 The committee also included Scott Allard, University of Chicago, Sandra Archibald, University of Washington, Angela Evans, University of Texas - Austin, Judy Gueron, MDRC, Ron Haskins, The Brookings Institution and Stephen Raphael, University of California - Berkeley.
-APPAM is extremely grateful for the committee’s hard work and willingness to commit so much time to this important endeavor.
+APPAM was extremely grateful for the committee’s hard work and willingness to commit so much time to this important inaugural effort.